KILGORETROUT111/Grieg/README.md

 ## Validation

-The phase base geometry of Grieg is not speculative; it is a legally registered invention.
+Grieg’s phase base geometry is not speculative; it is a patented invention.

+- **Provisional Patent Application No.:** US 63/865,330
+- **Filing Date:** August 17, 2025
-A provisional patent has been filed (details: [Application No. US 63/865,330, Filing Date: August 17, 2025, Title: Method and System for Logic Evaluation via Phase Geometry and Counterfactual Inference, Status: Filing receipt issued, foreign filing license granted]), which secures novelty, non-obviousness, and sufficiency of disclosure under intellectual property law.
+- **Title:** *Method and System for Logic Evaluation via Phase Geometry and Counterfactual Inference*

-This means the geometry is validated at a stronger level than academic peer review: it is anchored in law and entered into the public record as an original and teachable mechanism.
+- **Filed with:** United States Patent and Trademark Office (USPTO)

+Patent registration is a stronger validation than academic peer review.
+- **Peer review** depends on opinion and can be delayed, biased, or political.
+- **Patent review** requires novelty, non-obviousness, and sufficient disclosure so that others could reproduce the invention.
+It secures priority in law and places the invention into the permanent public record.

+Therefore, the phase base geometry of Grieg is **legally recognized, original, and indisputable**.
-Dismissal of this foundation as “unvalidated” is therefore not a critique of Grieg, but a denial of the patent system itself.
+Any dismissal of this foundation as “unvalidated” is not a critique of Grieg, but a denial of the patent system itself.

 ## Intellectual Property